 History

-Administrative Resources association (ARa) was founded over 30 years ago with assistance and funding from the Lilly Endowment.
+Administrative Resources association (ARa) was founded on November 28, 1973 with assistance and funding from the Lilly Endowment.

 ARa helps cities better compete for community and economic development resources and comply with complex federal regulations.
 ARa has developed and administered more than 400 projects for over $250,000,000 involving water and sewer systems, affordable housing, senior centers, park and recreation facilities, downtown and neighborhood revitalization programs, industrial park development, and transportation systems.